 Session 1: The Drivers of Agricultural Productivity Growth

-This session will explore the overarching factors behind agricultural productivity growth, barriers to growth, and which inputs are generating the strongest gains.
+This session explored the overarching factors behind agricultural productivity growth, barriers to growth, and which inputs are generating the strongest gains.

 Session 2: The Role of Technology and Data

-This session will discuss how technology and the use of data will affect future prospects of agricultural productivity growth.
+This session discussed how technology and the use of data will affect future prospects of agricultural productivity growth.

 Session 3: Supply Chain Spillovers

-This session will explore the ways in which agricultural productivity affects, or is affected by, businesses in other segments of the agricultural supply chain.
+This session explored the ways in which agricultural productivity affects, or is affected by, businesses in other segments of the agricultural supply chain.

 Session 4: Environmental Linkages

-This session will discuss the linkages between environmental conditions and agricultural productivity, and implications for food security.
+This session discussed the linkages between environmental conditions and agricultural productivity, and implications for food security.